What Are The Fight, Flight, Freeze, Fawn Responses?

 Freeze

 In some cases, individuals may freeze when a fight or flight response is not possible or has not worked in the past.
-It may also occur subconsciously.
+The freeze response may also occur subconsciously.
 Animal and human freezing behaviors may be a way to ensure immediate safety while assessing a situation.
 The freeze response can also be referred to as attentive immobility, reactive immobility, and hyperactive immobility.
 You might experience the following during a freeze response:

 • Feeling cold